k8debug/vpk/README.md

 <b>VpK</b> was created as the result of needing a tool to understand what is defined in Kubernetes.

 <b>VpK</b> is comprised of a server and browser features.
 The server portion is a node.js application that reads and parses Kubernetes definition 'yaml' files.
 The 'yaml' files are created by getting each resource type from the Kubernetes cluster.
-<br><br>The browser portion uses javascript and BootStrap.
-Communication between the browser and server use both http and web sockets.
+This collection of yaml files is stored in a directory that is created by this application.
+The directory storing the files is available offline.
+To populate the directory a running Kubernetes cluster must be accessed.

+The user interface (browser portion) communicates with the server using both http and web sockets.
+The UI provides multple views, both graphical and tabular to help understand Kubernetes.

 (insert arch pic here)

 Application features include:

-- Access a running instance of Kubernetes and create configuration files for all resources.
+- Access a running instance of Kubernetes and obtain configuration information for all defined resources.
+- Create individual yaml file for each unique resource.

-- Read and parse resource files from a directory.
-These files where created when an instance of Kubernetes was accessed.
+- Read and parse yaml resource files to produce data structures that are used by the user interface.

-- View and filter resource files.
+- View and filter resources.

-- Render schematics of workloads an associated resources.
+- Render schematics of workloads with associated resources.

 - ADD MORE HERE